mokranekadri/Bank-account-kata/README.md

  2. Integration test for the restControllers allowing for lightweight end-to-end testing

  ## Data initialisation :
- Miration script(liquibase) allows the application initialisation with 4 bank accounts upon start(See changlog.xml file).
+ Miration script(liquibase) allows the application to initialise with 4 bank accounts upon start(See changlog.xml file).